 Tianwei Ni 倪天炜

-I am a PhD candidate at Mila - Quebec AI Institute and Université de Montréal, advised by Pierre-Luc Bacon.
+I am a final-year PhD student at Mila - Quebec AI Institute and Université de Montréal, advised by Pierre-Luc Bacon.
 In the previous years, I worked closely with Benjamin Eysenbach at Princeton University and Aditya Mahajan at McGill University.
+I also worked at Amazon as an applied scientist intern.

 News

-• Sept 2024: I started my applied scientist internship at Amazon in Santa Clara, supervised by Rasool Fakoor.
+• Sept 2024 - Feb 2025: I started my applied scientist internship at Amazon Web Services in Santa Clara, supervised by Rasool Fakoor and Allen Nie in the generalist agent team.

 • Jan 2024: One paper got accepted at ICLR as a poster.
 See you in Vienna!